ME-ICA/tedana/CONTRIBUTING.md

 ```
 from the `docs` directory in your local `tedana` repository.
 You should then be able to access the rendered files in the `docs/_build` directory, and view them in your browser.

+Most of `tedana`'s documentation is written in restructuredText, rather than Markdown.
+Among many other differences, restructuredText allows a great deal of flexibility in how section headings are defined.
+For consistency, we have adopted the following standard for our section headings:

+- `#` with overline, for parts
+- `*` with overline, for chapters
+- `=`, for sections
+- `-`, for subsections
+- `^`, for subsubsections
+- `"`, for paragraphs

 ### 6. Submit a [pull request][link_pullrequest]

 When opening the pull request, we ask that you follow some [specific conventions](#pull-requests).
 We outline these below.